velespit/Udacity_Write_a_Data_Science_Blog_Post/README.md

 - Matplotlib
 - Seaborn

-You will need to download Stackoverflow’s 2021 Annual Developer Survey and put in specific folders.
+</br>You will need to download Stackoverflow’s 2021 Annual Developer Survey and put in specific folders.
 You can find the data to download [here](https://insights.stackoverflow.com/survey).

 ## File Description <a name="description"></a>

-project_1_code.ipynb : Notebook containing the code for the project. stack-overflow-developer-survey-2021.zip : Stackoverflow's 2021 Developer Survey results data and survey questions.
+</br>project_1_code.ipynb : Notebook containing the code for the project.
+</br>stack-overflow-developer-survey-2021.zip : Stackoverflow's 2021 Developer Survey results data and survey questions.

 ## Project Motivation <a name="motivation"></a>